shaurink98/shaurink98/README.md

 Pursuing Master of Science degree in Data Analytics.

-Data Analyst with 2 years of professional experience.
+Data Analyst with 3 years of professional experience.

+Completed 8 months Co-Op as a Data Analyst at Schneider Electric from Feb 2024 - Aug 2024.

-Completed Bachelor of Engineering in Electronics and Telecommunication Engineering.
+Completed Bachelor's of Engineering in Electronics and Telecommunication Engineering.

 💡 Core Competencies 💡